-The Medical Sonography Program at Wake Technical Community College is a 21-month program offering an Associate in Applied Science (A.A.S.) degree.
-The program prepares the student for a career as a medical sonographer, a skilled health care professional who uses high-frequency sound waves that produce images of internal structures of the body.
+The Medical Sonography Program at Wake Tech is a 21-month program offering an Associate in Applied Science degree.
+The program prepares the student for a career as a medical sonographer, a skilled health care professional who uses high-frequency sound waves to produce images of internal structures of the body.

-The Medical Sonography Program is offered at Wake Tech's Perry Health Sciences Campus, adjacent to WakeMed in Raleigh.
-The program begins each fall and spring semester; classes are held during daytime hours.
+The program is offered at Wake Tech's Perry Health Sciences Campus, adjacent to WakeMed hospital in Raleigh.
+The program begins each Fall and Spring semester, and classes are held during daytime hours.

 The Medical Sonography degree prepares students to take the national registry examination to become a certified sonographer through the American Registry of Radiologic Technologists, with the ARRT(S) credential.
 Certified sonographers provide imaging services under the supervision of a physician who analyzes these images to aid in diagnosis.

 Employment opportunities include hospitals, clinics, physicians' offices, medical laboratories, government agencies and industry.